-FIGHT SONG CATEGORY
+FIGHT SONG SECTION

 - Each team will perform a routine not to exceed 1 minute. - Teams are encouraged to use their traditional school fight song.
-Should your school fight song exceed 1 minute, and no reasonable way to edit the routine is possible, please contact the USA office. - A team may begin on or off the performance floor for the start of their music.
-Once the team name is called and the music begins, timing of the overall routine starts. - Timing will end with the last beat of music or organized movement. - The use of poms is required for all female members. - The use of signs, flags, banners or other spirit related props are permitted but not required. - Choreography should represent a traditional Fight Song that your team performs at games or community events. - If an accessory (i.e. hair bows) or an article of clothing adds to the overall effect and/or theme of the routine, it will be considered "costuming."
-Costuming is not allowed. - Judging will be based on the following criteria, as well as elements noted on the score sheet: - Game Day oriented material - Crowd communication skills - Incorporation of game day/sideline appropriate skills - Formations/transitions - Motion strength and placement - Spacing - Execution of skills - Crowd appeal and overall impression
+Should your school fight song exceed 1 minute, and no reasonable way to edit the routine is possible, please contact the USA office for approval. - A team may begin on or off the performance floor for the start of their music.
+Once the team name is called and the music begins, timing of the overall routine starts. - Timing will end with the last beat of music or organized movement. - The use of poms is required for all female members. - The use of signs, flags, banners or other spirit related props are permitted but not required. - Choreography should represent a traditional Fight Song that your team performs at games or community events. - Costuming is not allowed. - Judging will be based on the following criteria, as well as elements noted on the score sheet: - o Game Day oriented material - o Crowd communication skills - Incorporation of game day/sideline appropriate skills - Formations/transitions - Motion strength and placement - Spacing - Execution of skills - Crowd appeal and overall impression